quii/learn-go-with-tests/context.md

 }
 ```

-Now that we have a happy path, we want to make a more realistic scenario where the `Store` cant finish a`Fetch` before the user cancels the request.
+Now that we have a happy path, we want to make a more realistic scenario where the `Store` can't finish a`Fetch` before the user cancels the request.

 ## Write the test first